koro-xx/Watson/README.md

 This will also tell you if you made a mistake (for instance ruling out an item that could not be ruled out).

 The default board size is 6 x 6, but you can change it in the settings to any size from 4x4 to 8x8 (different width/height is also possible).
 The clues provided are guaranteed to lead to a unique solution.
 There is an 'advanced' option that generates much more difficult puzzles.
 These assume more indirect reasoning (like assuming that an item is in a given block and seeing what happens, then ruling it out if it leads to a contradiction).
 In my experience, advanced games tend to be almost impossible for a 6x6 or higher size board (I hope to tune this later).
 Also, advanced games won't always provide hints.
 I recommend against using this setting until it is improved.

+#Assets

+The main text font is [Linux Libertine](http://linuxlibertine.sf.net/) by Philipp H. Poll, licensed under the GPL.
+The TTF tiles used are a combination of symbols from different fonts downloaded from www.fontlibrary.org.
+The sounds are from www.freesound.org.
+Button icons are by [Yusuke Kamiyamane](http://p.yusukekamiyamane.com/) licensed under [Creative Commons CC BY 3.0](http://creativecommons.org/licenses/by/3.0/), and bitmap tiles are from www.icons8.com, also licensed under [Creative Commons CC BY-ND 3.0](https://creativecommons.org/licenses/by-nd/3.0/).

+The tile set is rendered from TTF fonts, but there is also an option to load custom bitmap tiles (pressing 'T').
+If you want to change them, they should be stored in <APPDIR>/icons into 8 separate folders named 0 to 7, each with 8 square tiles in .png format.

 ##Build instructions: